circlefin/malachite/qa/README.md

 ok_cc
 ```

-This loads the SSH key into your known_hosts and checks if the cloud-init execution has finished on the CC server.
-It
+This checks if the cloud-init execution has finished on the CC server.
+It also sets up the DNS service and copies the
-also sets up the DNS service with the created hosts and copies the `commands.sh` over for easy execution.
+`commands.sh` over for easy execution.

 It will print a date if the server successfully finished the setup.